vgMonky/matrix_bash/README.md

    ```

 4. Control the simulation:
-   - Use arrow keys to change the global direction of propagation(only affects some rules).
+   - Use arrow keys to change the global direction of propagation (only applies on rules).
    - Use number keys (1-6) to change the rule of the simulation:
      1: Linear Propagation
      2: Simple Propagation